openziti/ziti-doc/docusaurus/docs/learn/introduction/30-openziti-is-software.md

 modern project.

 This article lightly describes the internal software architecture of OpenZiti.
-In most scenarios, this information is not essential to deploy and operate an OpenZiti Network.
+In most scenarios, this information is not essential to deploy and operate a network.
 While not strictly necessary, understanding the internal model can help operators understand the functionality provided by OpenZiti, understand design decisions, and smooth the road for contributors.

 Broadly speaking there are four major areas of concentration for the OpenZiti project: Fabric, Edge, SDKs, Clients.